Landing of the Granma: Conception

-When Fidel Castro left Cuba for exile in Mexico he quickly met with Spanish Civil War veteran Alberto Bayo.
-Castro informed Bayo he had a plan to invade Cuba but at the moment had no money for weapons or a single volunteered soldier.
-Despite the lack of resources Bayo decided to assist in Castro's plan reasoning giving military advice would cost him nothing.
-With time Fidel would be joined by his brother Raul Castro, his old comrade Antonio "Ñico" López.
-Lopez would bring Raul Castro to the nearby hospital where an exiled Che Guevara was working as a doctor.
-Guevara, who had previously met Lopez in Guatemala was invited to meet with Fidel Castro by Lopez.
-The Castro brothers, Lopez, and Guevara were to be the first volunteers for the expediton.
-On the evening of July 8, 1954 Guevara and Fidel Castro would meet in the home of Maria Antonia Gonzalez.
-The apartment would later become a headquarters for the rebels.
-With time Castro would observe he had little money for his plans and in October would travel to New Jersey and Miami to raise money from Cuban exiles for his invasion.
+In Mexico, Fidel Castro soon met with Spanish Civil War veteran Alberto Bayo.
+Castro informed Bayo he had a plan to invade Cuba but had no money for weapons or a single volunteered soldier.
+Despite the lack of resources Bayo decided to assist Castro's plan because giving military advice would not cost him anything.
+With time Fidel would be joined by his brother Raúl Castro, and his old comrade Antonio "Ñico" López.
+Lopez would bring Raúl Castro to a nearby hospital where an exiled Che Guevara was working as a doctor.
+Guevara, who had met Lopez previously in Guatemala was invited to meet with Fidel Castro by Lopez.
+The Castro brothers, Lopez, and Guevara were to be the first volunteers for the expedition.
+On the evening of July 8, 1954 Guevara and Fidel Castro met in the home of Maria Antonia Gonzalez.
+The apartment later became a headquarters for the rebels.
+Castro realised he had little money for his plans and in October travelled to New Jersey and Miami to raise money from Cuban exiles for his invasion.